Skip to main content

 Position vs. Time Graphs

-A position vs. time graph illustrates how the position of an object changes over time.
-The slope of this graph at any point represents the object's velocity.
-A steeper slope indicates a higher velocity, while a flat slope indicates the object is at rest.
-Understanding this relationship is crucial for interpreting how position changes relate to velocity.
+A position vs. time graph illustrates how the position of a particle changes over time.
+The slope of this graph at any point represents the velocity of the particle.
+A steeper slope indicates a higher velocity, while a flat slope indicates the particle is at rest.
+Understanding this relationship is crucial for interpreting how the particle moves.

 Recommended video: